ManavTheWorld/DocumentQuerier/README.md

 - Python 3.10-3.11
 - Node JS v18.x or higher
 - NVIDIA CUDA (if using a GPTQ model): https://developer.nvidia.com/cuda-downloads
+- A HuggingFace personal access token: https://huggingface.co/
+- At least 20GB of disk space to download the model
 ```

 ### Instructions